 Is Pandora Hearts worth checking out?
 Definitely.
 The title will probably make the most sense to fantasy fans who love new universes and their intricate workings, but it's just once of those shows that works well across several different target audiences due to its diversity and unique narrative.
 The fact that there wasn't enough manga material at the time to stretch into a longer series is a bit disappointing, but with 20 volumes now out following the show's conclusion, there's still plenty of room to get your fandom fix!

+Sweet holy hell, what happened to my baby Taeminnie?
+He grew up... he can take his shirt off without making us feel like pedophiles... it's all too much for my maiden heart to take!
+What if he starts turning into a beast idol?
 In any case, SHINee has been evolving with every new release, and with The Misconceptions discs from this year, we've been hearing a very mature SHINee that has fully embraced R&B and even some enjoyable throwback sounds such as those in "Why So Serious?" and "Queen of New York."
 They've always had two of the best vocalists in the industry on their side-- Jognhyun and Onew-- but now I think they've tapped into their full potential, as well as that of Taemin, Key, and Minho, who have spades of talent of their own.
 The dubstep in "Everybody" I could do without, but I'm digging this latest maturation of SHINee.
 Even if it means I have to face up to the fact that K-pop cutest cutie Taemin is growing up, too.